nikiblauer/Distributed-Message-Broker-Service/README.md

 ### `vote <sender-id> <candidate-id>`
 The sender with `sender-id` votes the for the candidate with `candidate-id`

-# Testing
-This paragraph describes the default testing configuration for the available server (message-broker, dns-server, monitoring-server).

 ## Naming scheme
 The names of the servers start with `0` and are incremented by `1` every new node.